First Aid: Choking

 - If your child is gagging and coughing but can breathe and talk, the airway is not completely blocked and it's best to do nothing.
 Your child will likely be fine after the coughing spell.

-- Take your child for medical care after any serious choking episode, especially if there is a persistent cough or wheezing.
-If your child is having difficulty breathing or swallowing, go to the emergency room.
+- Take your child for medical care after any serious choking episode, especially if there is a lasting cough or wheezing.
+If your child has trouble breathing or swallowing, go to the emergency room.

 Here are four ways to prevent choking: